Early learning through music: 5 core values at the heart of the Musical Child Approach

 4. Music relieves stress and brings joy

 Joy is experienced along with the release of the ‘feel good’ chemicals, serotonin and dopamine.
-This enhances emotional development and allows cognition to flow by removing stressors.
-Musical play – activity through experimentation with sound sources, improvisation, movement, drama and song – opens the mind flow of the child and sets up a habit of mind or disposition towards repeated musical experiences.
+This enhances positive emotional development and allows cognition to flow by removing stressors.
+Musical play opens the mind-flow of the child and sets up a habit of mind or disposition towards repeated musical experiences.
+Early learning through music gives opportunities to engage in activities such as experimentation with sound sources and instruments, improvisation, listening and moving to music, dramatising and singing song.

 5. Learning music gives access to two large bodies of literature

-The first of these is in language through song, the other is in music itself both historically and across cultures.
-These cultural artefacts are part of the child’s rightful heritage and become indestructible toys for the mind.
-They underpin creativity by providing a widely-stocked storehouse of knowledge – examples of language(s) and music(s) – necessary to create something new, either to the individual or to the world.
-Both bodies of literature are information that should be made available to the child.
+The first of kind of literature is the language in song lyrics, the other kind is music literature, the written and recorded kind.
+We give children access to musics from history and across cultures.
+These cultural artefacts are part of the child’s rightful heritage and become indestructible toys for their minds.
+Musical works underpin creativity by providing a widely-stocked storehouse of knowledge – examples of language(s) and music(s) – necessary to create something new, either to the individual or to the world.
+Both bodies of literature are information that should be made available to the child according to the International Council of Music 5 Musical Rights.

 United Nations Convention on the Rights of the Child.